Our Board of Directors

 Andy Brown, Treasurer.
 Through various business ventures, Andy has had the opportunity to travel extensively on an international basis and see much of the world.
 He has served on numerous boards including The Kansas City International Trade Center, The Kansas City Blazers USAA Swimming Team and was an initial board member and South African liaison for Oceans of Mercy (a charity that served the needs of South African children infected and affected by the AIDS epidemic).
 He is married to Debra, has two sons, a stepson and seven grandchildren.
-Of note, one of his sons Jesse is currently serving in South Africa with Living Hope in Cape Town.
 He has been blessed with a great family, good health and good friends.

 Rufus Luttig, Board Member.
 A native South African, Rufus is a rancher, missionary and founder/operator of HuntSA Ministries.
 In 1994, God spoke to the heart of an ordinary rancher and gave him his passion for the Xhosa people of South Africa.
 He was raised with Xhosa children and when he dedicated his life to God, he realized he could no longer turn a blind eye on the plight of his nation.
 Today, because of Rufus faithfully presenting the needs, over 2,000 kids are receiving good nutrition allowing them to do better in school while being taught God’s Word at soup clubs and orphan care centers.
 Rufus supports himself as a professional hunter and through ministry support as the point man in South Africa for “Village South Africa”.
 He has excellent hunting opportunities and uses this profession to attract sportsman from around the world so they can see the needs of South Africa and truly have a life-changing experience.
 This includes having hunters and travelers visiting hospitals, schools and the missionaries that work there full-time.
 Rufus visits the U.S. annually and has been the bridge to bringing the stories and needs of his countrymen and countrywomen with him.